The raven and the tower: an omen returns

 What about Merlina the raven?
 Her loss may not mean the fall of the UK, but ethnobiologist Felice Wyndham says the idea of fortune-telling birds is rooted in an awareness of environment.
 Migratory birds are affected by changing weather patterns, and we can use them to predict the future.

 Bird’s eye view

-Some say, of course not.
-Omens were common in the ancient world because people did not understand natural phenomena and reached for supernatural explanations.
-Trusting in good omens can lead to foolish choices; believing in bad ones can paralyse us with fear and anxiety.
-Instead, we should look at scientific evidence to make decisions.
+Of course not.
+Omens were common when people did not understand natural phenomena.
+Trusting in good omens can lead to foolish choices; believing in bad ones can paralyse us.
+We should look at scientific evidence to make decisions.

-Others say we should listen to the world around us.
-Omens are not about ignoring the evidence, but widening our awareness to include the wisdom of the birds and their environment.
-Trusting our instincts in this way allows us to avoid dangers and take chances, without wasting time overthinking every decision.
+We should listen to the world around us.
+Omens are not about ignoring evidence, but widening our awareness to include the wisdom of birds and their environment.

 - Is it possible to predict the future?

 - Research five superstitious beliefs about birds and create a poster to show your findings.